balena-io/docs/pages/learn/deploy/deployment.md

 ### Overview

 The `git push {{$names.company.lower}} master` method of deployment is the original deployment mechanism for {{$names.cloud.lower}}.
-While we continue to support git push, it is considered a legacy method for pushing code to an fleet, and if possible you should use [{{$names.company.lower}} push](#balena-push) as it makes for a consistent workflow and methodology.
+While we continue to support git push, it is considered a legacy method for pushing code to a fleet, and if possible you should use [{{$names.company.lower}} push](#balena-push) as it makes for a consistent workflow and methodology.

 The `git push` workflow requires that you have [git][git] installed on your development machine and that you have an SSH key [setup on your {{$names.cloud.lower}} account][add-ssh-key].

 ![how git push works](/img/common/deployment/git-push.png)

 Then, simply add your {{$names.cloud.lower}} app's git endpoint to your local git repository via `git remote add {{$names.company.lower}} <fleet git endpoint>` .
-You can find the fleet git remote endpoint at the top-right corner in the releases tab of the dashboard.
+You can find the fleet git remote endpoint by clicking the 'Create release' button in the releases tab of the dashboard.

 ![Where to find git remote](/img/common/deployment/git-remote.png)